Wayne82/wayne82.github.io/_drafts/Gimbal-Lock.md

 mathjax: true
 ---

 It's been several years since I first encountered the Gimbal Lock problem, and back then, I didn't quite grasp its underlying mechanics.
 However, after revisiting the issue more recently, I believe I’ve finally cracked the parts that had confused me for so long.
-In this blog, I want to share my understanding of Gimbal Lock and how it affects systems like computer graphics.
+In this blog, I want to share my understanding of Gimbal Lock majorly from a mathematical perspective.

 ## What is Gimbal Lock?
 Gimbal Lock is a phenomenon that occurs in systems where rotation is described using three angles, often referred to as Euler angles.
 These systems are widely used in applications like aviation, robotics, and computer graphics to define orientation in three-dimensional space.
 Gimbal Lock happens when two of the three rotation axes in such a system become aligned, resulting in the loss of one degree of freedom.
 This means the system can no longer uniquely represent all possible orientations, leading to ambiguity and unexpected behavior.